-With today's technology and improving home health care, more critical care patients are being sent home earlier.
-Home health care professionals and family members can duplicate the care the patient receives in the hospital.
+With today's technology and improving home health care, more critical care patients are being sent home early.
+Home health care professionals and family members can duplicate the care the child receives in the hospital.
 This allows the patient to return home, spending less time in the hospital.
 EMS is activated when there is a problem with complex medical equipment, or the patient relapses into a more critical condition.
+EMS providers need to gain knowledge of critical medicine not previously needed.